Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The swimming pool located at the War Memorial Center can be reserved for private parties on Saturday and Sunday evenings.
 Reservations must be made in person at the WMC office.
 Mailed forms will not be accepted.
 Fees include a refundable security deposit (due at time of reservation) of $50, Pool Reservation Fee of $60 per hour (minimum 2 hours) due one week after receipt of deposit, and Lifeguard Fee of $10 per hour per lifeguard (minimum of two lifeguards required).

 Oil Based Paint, Explosive or Flammable liquids or materials, pesticides or normal household cleaners including aerosols cannot be disposed of curbside.
-These items should be saved and disposed of at the annual Household Hazardous Waste event held the last Saturday of April at the Town’s Public Services Facility, 2523 Charlotte Highway.
-This material is taken free of charge at this event.
-The event is also held the last Saturday in September at the Twin Oaks Landfill in Statesville.
+These items should be saved and disposed of at the Household Hazardous Waste Collection Facility at the Twin Oaks Landfill in Statesville on the last Saturday of each month.
+These materials are taken free of charge at this facility.

 Celebrated holidays that impact collection days result in a one day delay.
 The Town also uses the Blackboard Connect automated calling system to notify residents.
 If you do not currently receive these calls you may sign up to do so by clicking the Blackboard Connect link below.